 PIR is a tri-oval track that is home to two annual NASCAR race weekends.
 The track is both the first and last stop on the West Coast, as well as the second and second-to-last track on the NASCAR schedule.

 Phoenix International Raceway, in the foothills of the Estrella Mountains, hosts two NASCAR race weekends each year.
 This one-mile track was intended to be a leading open wheel race track, but Phoenix International Raceway now considers its two NASCAR race weekends to be its main events.

-Each spring, the NASCAR Sprint Cup Series and NASCAR Nationwide Series draw sell-out crowds to watch NASCAR racing in the Valley of the Sun!
+Each fall, the Monster Energy NASCAR Cup (formerly Sprint Cup) Series and NASCAR Xfinity Series draw sell-out crowds to watch NASCAR racing in the Valley of the Sun!